savannahloberger/Head_Tracker_Capstone-EXPO/README.md

 # Head_Tracker_Capstone-EXPO
 Head Tracker for Oregon State University Engineering Expo

+For helicopter pilots to make use of AR (Augmented Reality) within their displays, they need to have their head movements tracked accurately and with little latency.

 # Problem Statement

-For helicopter pilots to make use of AR (Augmented Reality) within their displays, they need to have their head movements tracked accurately and with little latency.
+During real time flights, pilots can use tools that display augmented reality to users.
+However, if there is a discrepancy between the real world and what is being shown to a pilot, there can be miscommunication, loss of information, or poor decisions made by pilots based on faulty information.
+Because of this, our client’s goal is to create a system that is able to display an augmented reality that matches the real world with additional information to the user.

+Even when using accurate sensors for reading changes in the environment, there is possibilities for errrors in the readings.
+By combining and averaging 6 different sensors position readings, we hope to minimize error as much as possible.

 # Project Description

 Our project is a low cost, accurate, and low-latency implementation of a head tracker that is desinged for pilots.
 By combining a Raspberry Pi, 6 IMU sensors, and software, we can display and track an accurate location of the pilots head.

+The software will read the data from the sensors, calculate the head position based on the data, and send the head position to the display system in real time for testing.
+The software will be applied to an AR system which used to improve the pilots’ safety and operation during their flight.
+For this project, the software is designed to read data from six IMU units and run on Linux that is installed on a Raspberry Pi.
 Fast, accurate, and lightweight software used for helicopter pilots display head positioning that averages IMU sensor data and corrects drift.

 Primary software tools and languages: python, C, multithreading, microcontrollers, and linux kernel environment scheduling.